 according to which, if any, of them has responsibility for a register relating to the relevant property;

-relevant property means property of a kind affected by this Part, whether it is an estate or interest in land or other property.
+relevant property means property of a kind affected by this Division, whether it is an estate or interest in land or other property.

-(2) The relevant officials are to take notice of this Part and are to record and register in the appropriate manner the documents necessary to show the effect of this Part.
+(2) The relevant officials are to take notice of this Division and are to record and register in the appropriate manner the documents necessary to show the effect of this Division.

 [Section 144 inserted: No. 6 of 2015 s.
-48.]
+48; amended: No. 2 of 2023 s.
+15]

 145. Exemption from State taxation